luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/09-uranus-and-neptune.md

 <!-- CLEANED /div -->

 Hawking is a hypercorps skunkworks facility.
 The local brinkers avoid it; ships that get too close are warned once and then fired upon with prejudice.
 ExoTech’s Morgan Sterling is supposedly one of the facility’s investors.
 Its research involves theoretical space drives.
-On the upside, Hawking’s remote location means any physics "mistakes" probably won’t hurt the rest of the system.
+On the upside, Hawking’s remote location means any physics “mistakes” probably won’t hurt the rest of the system.
 Probably.

 ### Ilmarinen